iyubondyrev/test/README.md

 Automatically Solve the Puzzle:

-- Press the "solve" button to display the solution(s) of the puzzle.
+- Press the "solve" button to display the solutions of the puzzle.
+If "Stop at first solution" is on, the program will dispaly only one solution, if there is such.

 In the "View"mode the user cannot change any values.